trenki2/trenki2.github.io/_posts/2019-05-14-trading-with-raspberry-pi.md

 ## Raspi-Config

-If you installed the Ubuntu server version you will need to get `raspi-config` yourself as it is not included.
+You will have to install `raspi-config` yourself as it is not included.

 To install it use these commands: